The stigma of intimate examinations still causes extreme anxiety in many women throughout the UK.

 LGBT news

-Dr Michael Brady will advise the government on how to tackle inequality in the healthcare system.
+Dr Michael Brady will advise the government on how to tackle inequality in the healthcare Rainbow hand/fistsystem.
 These include addressing LGBT issues in physical and mental health services, improving awareness of LGBT issues within the industry and implementing sexual orientation monitoring throughout the NHS.

-Here at our London clinic we fully support all communities and welcome anyone in that maybe worried about their sexual health or need extra support.
+Here at our London clinic we fully support all communities and welcome anyone who may be worried about their sexual health or need extra support.
 We will always provide you with clear and accurate advice based on current British Association for Sexual Health and HIV (BASHH) guidelines.